ciebarbarie/ciebarbarie/content/shows/time-goes-bye-bye.en.md

 a coproduction with <a href="https://www.bronks.be/nl/">BRONKS</a>, and Per Podium<br>.

 TIME GOES BYE BYE was created without the support of the Flemish Government but with the support of the Tax Shelter measure of the Belgian Federal Government.<br>
-Cie barbarie recieves structural support from the Commission of the Flemish Community
+cie barbarie recieves structural support from the Commission of the Flemish Community

 ## Playlist